Mikurajima, Tokyo: Neighboring municipalities

+Demographics

+Per Japanese census data, the population of Mikurajima has remained relatively constant in recent decades.

 History

-Mikurajima Village was founded on October 1, 1923, when the Izu islands were administratively divided into villages and town.
+Mikurajima Village was founded on October 1, 1923, when the Izu islands were administratively divided into villages and towns.

 Economy

 The village economy is dominated by seasonal tourism supplemented by forestry and commercial fishing.
 There is also some small-scale farming.
 Tourists come for sports fishing and scuba diving.
-Due to its difficulty of access, it receives considerably fewer visitors than the other islands in the Izu chain.
+Due to its difficulty to access, it receives considerably fewer visitors than the other islands in the Izu chain.
 Due to the low population and limited number of visitors, the natural habitat remains relatively untainted.
-Electric power on to the village is provided by a small hydroelectric power plant.
+Electric power to the village is provided by a small hydroelectric power plant.

 Transportation

 Mikurajima has no major harbor.
 Apart from the dolphin tours, access to the island is limited to the Tōkai Kisen ferry that sails from Miyakejima and helicopter to Hachijōjima, Izu Ōshima and Miyakejima.

 Education

 The village operates a public elementary and junior high school, Mikurajima Elementary and Junior High School (御蔵島小中学校).